The Herald News, Sunday, November 15, 2015 – Page A3

-“Essentially, what the license allows us to do now is to move forward with the improvements to the pier,” said Kenneth Fiola Jr., executive vice president of the Fall River Office of Economic Development, on Thursday during a Redevelopment Authority meeting.
+“Essentially, what the license allows us to do now is to move forward with the improvements to the pier,” said Kenneth Fiola Jr., executive vice president of the Bristol County EDC, on Thursday during a Redevelopment Authority meeting.

 Fiola said the improvements include the construction of seawall pilings to stabilize the pier as well as the 3 feet of fill that is required to suppress existing polychlorinated biphenyls on the Taunton River bottom at the site.
 PCBs are a known carcinogen.

 The Redevelopment Authority owns the City Pier property, located on 4.5 acres on the Taunton River and Davol Street, and the long-range plan after the next phase of the project is complete is to develop a marina and restaurant by a private developer.

 Even though the Redevelopment Authority has the proper license to move on the project, it is still waiting for a $7.5 million environmental bond appropriation to be released to fund the work.

 Over a year ago, the local delegation earmarked environmental funding, approved by the Legislature, to conduct work that Fiola has called Phase 2 of the project to stabilize the site.

 Fiola said there is “lobbying going on” to release the funding, and he will be talking with Mayor-elect Jasiel Correia II about the issue to continue the effort.

 “Hopefully we can get those monies released in the spring,” Fiola said.
 “The actual design for this work is complete.
 We’re ready to go – all we need is the funding.”

 That phase of the project, he said, would take about one year.